akadouri/arielsartistry/source/_posts/pizza-map.md

 # Introduction

-Awhile ago I tried to find a tutorial for pgRouting on Mac OSX.
+A while ago I tried to find a tutorial for pgRouting on Mac OSX.
 I couldn't really find anything in one resource so after a weekend of fumbling through many tutorials I found managed to put together Pizza Map 1.0.
 I decided to put together this tutorial for anyone else interested in a routing crash course.

 ## Background knowledge
 This tutorial will assume comfort with terminal and some SQL, though you should still be able to make it through by copying and modifying the examples I provide.
 To aggregate many routes together the routes, the tutorial goes into using Python.
 If you have any questions, feel free to reach out.